pr2database/pr2-website/content/documentation/PR2-fields.md

 title: 'Database fields'
 ---

+We are providing as part of the pr2database package one data frames:

+* pr2: the main PR2 database containing both 18S rRNA and plastid 16S rRNA sequences

-## General structure
+## pr2

-The PR2 database is provided as a data frame.
+The PR2 database is provided as a data frame called **pr2**.
 This is a join between the following tables:

 * pr2_main
 * pr2_taxonomy
 * pr2_sequence
 * pr2_metadata
+* pr2_assign_silva
+* pr2_countries

 The metadata contains three types of fields: